domhnallohanlon/cnotes/C2_arithmetic_logic.md

 int input;

-  printf("What is the meaning of life, the universe and everything? \n")? scanf("%d", &input);
+  printf("What is the meaning of life, the universe and everything? \n");
+  scanf("%d", &input);

   if (input == 42){